White Castle® and Impossible Foods roll out the Impossible Slider systemwide with multi-faceted partnership

 Often imitated, never duplicated

 The Impossible Slider was an instant hit when it debuted in April and remains a social media phenomenon.
 More than 60,000 fans have signed an online petition for other fast-food chains to follow suit.
-Sales have remained above expectations for the past six months.

 “White Castle is teaching us how to popularize plant-based meat and become a mainstream, mass market menu item and cultural icon,” said Impossible Foods’ Founder and CEO Dr. Patrick O. Brown.
-“This partnership is a big win for for consumers, with the partnership of White Castle and Impossible Foods.”
+“This partnership is a big win for consumers, with the partnership of White Castle and Impossible Foods.”

 The Impossible Slider is topped with smoked cheddar cheese, pickles, and onions and is served on a signature bun available individually for $1.99.